jrsteele09/go-6502-emulator/README.md

 A simple 6502 assembler and debugger written in Go.
 This project aims to provide everything you need to write, assemble, and debug 6502 assembly programs.

-This will continue to evolve over time, but the aim is to be compatible with as many 6502 assemblers as possible.
+The assembler will continue to evolve over time, but the aim is to be compatible with as many 6502 assemblers as possible.

 ## Features